 PDF download Download Article

-1. Choose a fearful name for your female villain.
-Depending on how villainous your female villain is, you may want to choose a name that denotes fear, terror, or simply gives readers the heebie jeebies.
+1. Depending on how villainous your female villain is, you may want to choose a name that denotes fear, terror, or simply gives readers the heebie jeebies.
 The best part is that there are plenty of names that do just that, including:[2]

 • Amaya